Tennis elbow – causes, symptoms and relief

 Recommended protection & support

 Relief is crucial for recovery from tennis elbow.
-An epicondylitis bandage (tennis elbow bandage) reduces the load on the tendon attachment by distributing the pressure across the forearm.
-Wrist supports can further contribute by placing the wrist in a relief position, even at night.
-Stretching the forearm muscles, ergonomic adjustments to the work environment and variation in load are important interventions to relieve pain and prevent relapse.
+An epicondylitis bandage (tennis elbow strap) reduces the load on the tendon attachment by distributing the pressure across the forearm.
+Wrist supports can further contribute by placing the wrist in a relieving position, even at night.
+Stretching the forearm muscles, ergonomic adjustments to the work environment and variation in load are important efforts to relieve pain and prevent recurrence.
+Find all our protection for Tennis Elbow here.